PascalBod/RTOS-presentation/README.md

 ### Hardware

-The exercises use the following hardware:
+The exercises will use the following hardware:
 * [ESP32-C6-DevKitM-1](https://docs.espressif.com/projects/espressif-esp-dev-kits/en/latest/esp32c6/esp32-c6-devkitm-1/user_guide.html)
 * One USB C to USB A cable, or USB C to USB C, depending on your computer
 * One breadboard